 A cancer diagnosis is surely one of the most disempowering things that can happen to anyone.
-It’s not only the difficulty of hearing those words, but also the rigid medical system that you become a part of as soon as your diagnosis is confirmed.
+It’s not only the shock of hearing those words, but also the rigid medical system that engulfs you as soon as your diagnosis is confirmed.
 The conventional approach to cancer is almost as feared as the disease itself and, while treatment protocols are set in stone, results are entirely random.
-It’s like entering a parallel universe.
+It’s like entering a parallel universe without a map.

 “People don’t decide their futures, they decide their habits, and their habits decide their futures.” – F.M.
 Alexander